KingofApp/koapp-widget-communicator/README.md

 This library simplifies the communication between Koapp Platform and the custom widget for modules and services.

-It sets a global object defined as `koappCom`.
+It sets a global object defined as `koappComm`.
 This object contains two object with 4 categories in them.

 ```json